home-assistant/companion.home-assistant/docs/notifications/attachments.md

  [See table for supported media](#supported-media-types)

-- `GIF` filetype will not be animated in notification shade
+- `GIF` filetype will only be animated in notification shade on Android 14+